-SUMMARY: On December 5, 2006 the BCC provided direction to the Criminal Justice Commission to develop a comprehensive evaluation of the Youth Violence Prevention Project including the commitment from Florida State University's Center for Criminology and Public Policy Research.
+On February 27, 2007 the Board of County Commissioners approved the Criminal Justice Commission to develop a comprehensive evaluation of the Youth Violence Prevention Project, including the commitment to participate from Florida State University's Center for Criminology and Public Policy Research.
+The six month update was presented on June 19, 2007.
+On April 22, 2008 the first year evaluation will be presented to the Board of County Commissioners.
+Countywide (DW)